How to treat hyperpigmentation

 De-pigmentation PRO Treatment is an advanced treatment designed to eliminate or reduce dark spots of melanic origin on skin, while unifying the skin tone and enhancing skin luminosity.

-The treatment consists of a single session at your Brazilian Beauty clinic where your skin therapist will apply 1 active face mask which is then left to work for 8 to 12 hours, according to the phototype and sensitivity of the skin to be treated.
+The treatment consists of a single session at your Believe in Beautiful clinic where your skin therapist will apply 1 active face mask which is then left to work for 8 to 12 hours, according to the phototype and sensitivity of the skin to be treated.

 After this time has elapsed the mask is removed at home.